We explore the investment implications and financial materiality of biodiversity.

-Application to Investments
+Application to investments

 Taking a topic as intangible and complex as biodiversity and applying it to investment decisions is not easy.
-There are lessons that can be learned from how the investment industry has approached climate change, but biodiversity has its own additional challenges.
-A ton of carbon emitted anywhere on the planet has very similar real-world outcomes, whereas one particular tree lost or planted in a region does not have the same impact as the same tree in another location, or indeed a different species in the same location.
+There are lessons that can be learnt from how the investment industry has approached climate change, but biodiversity has its own additional challenges.
+A tonne of carbon emitted anywhere on the planet has very similar real-world outcomes, whereas one particular tree lost or planted in a region does not have the same impact as the same tree in another location, or indeed a different species in the same location.
 The role of location-based data and the need for granularity is especially important in relation to biodiversity, even relative to other environmental issues.

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) is a leading authority on the science of biodiversity and public policy responses.
 It cites five direct drivers of biodiversity loss: (1) land and sea use and change, (2) natural resource use and exploitation, (3) pollution, (4) invasive species, and (5) climate change.
 These can be viewed as a channel through which humans have an impact on nature, and as we begin to build out our own framework, we are looking at using these to connect biodiversity to investments.

 The five drivers can first be connected to corporate activities, and subsequently industries that we may invest in.
 This is essentially a materiality mapping exercise – one in which we can take tangible components of one issue and consider how different industries may affect it.
 Below is an indicative example of how each driver links to specific issues and industries (it is not exhaustive).
 We find that the connection of our scientific understanding of what is driving biodiversity loss to the products and services that companies offer, and the way in which they produce or conduct these, is one of the key areas for investors to bridge.